 In order to have a successful marketing video or an advertisement, you have to include certain elements in your video.
 Here, we will explore how a major brand like Lufthansa used video to inspire their audience to travel, generate interest in their services and shed a positive light on the brand using #inspiredby HEIMWEH video campaign.
-The agency responsible for the campaign is neuerandherzer, a German digital agency located in Berlin with many high-profile clients, such as: Hyperloop, Lufthansa and Mercedes-Benz.
+The agency responsible for the campaign is Neuer and Herzer, a German digital agency located in Berlin with many high-profile clients, such as Hyperloop, Lufthansa and Mercedes-Benz.

-Lufthansa started the campaign on the 5th of October by releasing a 30-seconds teaser video on their Facebook page titled “What is Heimweh?”
-The short video lays out the theme for the campaign which is centered around the word Heimweh.
-According to Lufthansa, Heimweh is “your birthplace, a place you always feel connected to.
-Despite all potential detachment, it’s literally your origin of personal growth.”
+Lufthansa started the campaign on the 5th of October by releasing a 30-seconds teaser video on their Facebook page titled “What is Heimweh?” to help you clearly understand the story, this short-form video states the theme of Lufthansa’s campaign which is about the word “Heimweh”

 Japan: Volcano of Our Childhood

-The video takes the audience in a journey with the Inoue Brothers, founders of the design/art studio named after them.
-The brothers grew up in Denmark, but they have never forgot their Japanese heritage, and Lufthansa helped them find their way back to home.
+The video takes the audience on a journey with the Inoue Brothers, founders of the design/art studio named after them.
+The brothers grew up in Denmark, but they have never forgotten their Japanese heritage, and Lufthansa helped them find their way back to home.

 The video was watched 1,442,909 times on YouTube and 2,203,250 times on Facebook, 318 people liked the video while only 20 disliked the video on YouTube.
 On Facebook, 16,000 people liked the video, 688 loved it, 261 were amazed by it, 11 people reacted angrily to it and 2,828 people shared it.